josephhess/jquery-jumble-app/README.md

 ### Instructions:

-  1. First, select a word length and click submit
+  1. Select a word length between 5 and 15 letters and click submit
   2. Your jumble will appear momentarily
   3. Then input a guess in the make a guess area
   4. There are 5 guesses available